Collegio Teutonico: Collegio Teutonico del Campo Santo

 During World War I, the Italian government laid claim to the College Teutonico, but the attempt failed.

-During World War II, Monsignor Hugh O'Flaherty operated the “Rome Escape Line” clandestinely from his room in the Collegio Teutonico.
+During World War II, Hugh O'Flaherty operated the "Rome Escape Line" clandestinely from his room in the Collegio Teutonico.

 O'Flaherty and his associates managed to hide about 6,500 escapees, mainly Allied soldiers and Jews, in flats, farms and convents.
-Some young Italians avoiding miitary service also found refuge at the college.
+Some young Italians avoiding military service also found refuge at the college.

 Pope Benedict XVI raised the college to the Pontifical College of Priests.

 Location

 The Campo Santo is located within the Vatican borders next to the historic cemetery of German pilgrims in Rome.
 The adjacent church, Santa Maria della Pietà in Camposanto dei Teutonici, is outside the Vatican, but governed by the 1929 Lateran Treaty and has extraterritorial status.
 It can only be accessed from inside the Vatican.

 The Campo Santo houses the "Archconfraternity of Santa Maria della Pietà in the Campo Santo dei Teutonici and Fiamminghi", the Teutonic College of Santa Maria in Campo Santo, and the Roman Institute of the Görres Society.
 The Archconfraternity is the owner of the entire complex.